KPLZ-FM: Top 40 (1976–1981)

-Adult contemporary (1981-1983)
+Adult contemporary (1981–1983)

-The death of disco, combined with the 1981 sign-on of Top-40 upstart KBLE-FM, which later became KUBE, signaled a tough ratings environment for KPLZ in the early 1980s.
+The death of disco, combined with the 1981, sign-on of Top-40 upstart KBLE-FM, which later became KUBE, signaled a tough ratings environment for KPLZ in the early 1980s.

-In response, KPLZ moved slightly towards an adult contemporary format, using the slogan "The Music Magazine" and branding as simply "KPLZ."
+In response, KPLZ moved slightly towards an adult contemporary format, using the slogan "The Music Magazine" and branding as simply "KPLZ".
 However, under the leadership of Program Director Jeff King, and later Casey Keating, the station was in a close race in the ratings with KUBE for Top 40 supremacy during the 1980s.

-Top 40 (1983-1992)
+Top 40 (1983–1994)

-The station moved back to Mainstream Top 40 by September 1983, changing its slogan to "Hot Hits."
+The station moved back to mainstream Top 40 on September 5, 1983, changing its slogan to "Hot Hits".
 It began using a Hot Hits jingle package and formatics developed by Mike Joseph, who created the Hot Hits format, adopted by numerous radio stations in the early 1980s.
-KPLZ later changed its moniker to "Z 101.5," before moving back to "101.5 KPLZ" in the late 1980s.
+KPLZ later changed its moniker to "Z 101.5", before moving back to "101.5 KPLZ" in the late 1980s.
 During its "Z 101.5" days, KPLZ was an affiliate of Rick Dees Weekly Top 40.

-Rhythmic (1992-1994)

-KUBE struggled for a time, but ultimately adopted a Rhythmic CHR approach in early 1992.
+Meanwhile, KUBE struggled for a time, but ultimately adopted a rhythmic contemporary approach in early 1992.
 During this time, KPLZ's ratings dropped while KUBE ascended the ratings ladder.
-KPLZ tried various angles of the format, such as counteracting KUBE's rhythmic direction with a more mainstream CHR direction, as well as emphasizing hits from the previous 5 years.
+KPLZ tried various angles of the format, such as counteracting KUBE's rhythmic direction with a more mainstream CHR direction, as well as emphasizing hits from the previous five years.
 When that strategy didn't work, KPLZ began playing more rhythmic titles by January 1993.

 Fisher Communications bought the station in 1994.

-Hot adult contemporary (1994-present)
+Hot adult contemporary (1994–2024)

-On January 28, 1994, at 1 p.m., KPLZ finally gave up on Top 40 and flipped to Hot AC as "Star 101.5."
+On January 14, 1994, at noon, KPLZ finally gave up on Top 40 and flipped to hot adult contemporary as "Star 101.5".
 The first song on "Star" was "Waiting for a Star to Fall" by Seattle duo Boy Meets Girl.
-Kent Phillips and Alan Budwill, who have hosted mornings on the station since 1986, remained after the flip to "Star" and continued until December 2018, when Budwill retired and Phillips moved to afternoons; mornings would then be hosted by Curt Kruse and Corine McKenzie and producer Leonard Barokas until they were let go from the station in March 2021.
+Kent Phillips and Alan Budwill, who had hosted mornings on the station since 1986, remained after the flip to "Star" and continued until December 2018, when Budwill retired and Phillips moved to afternoons; mornings would then be hosted by Curt Kruse and Corine McKenzie and producer Leonard Barokas until they were let go from the station in March 2021.

 On April 11, 2013, Fisher Communications announced that it would sell its properties, including KPLZ-FM, to the Sinclair Broadcast Group.
 Fisher owned radio stations in Seattle and in Great Falls, Montana, as well as TV stations in Washington, Oregon, Idaho, California and other markets.

 Although Sinclair primarily owns television stations, the company said it would retain KPLZ, talk radio KVI, all-news radio KOMO and continued to lease KOMO-FM as a simulcast of KOMO (AM) (KOMO-FM would be purchased outright by Sinclair in June 2020).
-The deal was completed on August 8, 2013.
+The deal was completed on August 8.

 On June 3, 2021, Sinclair announced they would sell KPLZ, KVI and KOMO-AM-FM to Lotus Communications for $18 million.
 Sinclair retained KOMO-TV.
-The sale was completed on September 28, 2021.
+The sale was completed on September 28.